asbonatto/CarND-PID-Control/README.md

 I made the car faster to respond by increasing the proportional and derivative gain, but I also made the car oscillate heavily when trying to center the trajectory at the bridge.
 To dampen the oscillation, I increased the integral gain until the car was able to complete the first turn and it also was able to complete the full track many times.
 The final parameters are presented in the code.

+During the tuning process it became clear that the best parameters for the steering control changed according to the target velocity.
+The final parameters in the code are very well suited to speeds of 92 mph, but the car is marginally stable during the first acceleration phase.
+One solution to this problem is to use a lookup table for the PID parameters and automatically swtich them according to the car's speed.

 ---
 # Compilation and run instructions